The Pumpkin Patch Community Garden

 The PPCG is a place used by many youth organizations and schools to provide the opportunity for their people to discover the wonder of community service.
 To experience the dual impact of giving: the internal satisfaction of giving and seeing the benefit felt by the recipients.

-The PPCG has become a transfer station for the generosity of so many people, businesses and organizations to enhance the well being of the greater Inland North West Community.
+The PPCG has become a transfer station for the generosity of so many people, businesses and organizations to enhance the well being of the greater Spokane Valley Communities.
 The gifts the PPCG receive pass through us to the local schools, food banks, etc.